Getting your Trinity Audio player ready...

 This was not good!

 Gene kneeled and ran his finger down the stack of books he had placed between us.
 I watched him in tunnel vision.
 I couldn’t believe what was happening.
-I wanted to go back to being ignorant.
+I already missed being ignorant.
 My uneasiness doubled when I saw Gene tremble a bit as he started reading.

 I vehemently rejected the words “end of an age,” “doom,” and “imprison souls.”
 “Hellie’s not here to reap.
 Hellie’s here to be my companion.”